-The Perfect Summer 2018 Book To Read, Based On Your Zodiac Sign
+The Book You Need To Pick Up This Summer, Based On Your Zodiac Sign

 I love being a Scorpio.
 I love that it's synonymous with intensity (which I relate to in my every breath, desire for the future, and anxiety-riddled tweets about my commute).
 I love that I have fellow loyal Scorpio friends, who can always relate to how I'm feeling in any situation, and it's always fun to discuss our fellow famous Scorpios.
 (Hi Lorde and Ryan Gosling!)
 But throughout all the fun, I truly feel like our horoscopes and zodiac signs can provide so much clarity and insight into who we are, and since summer is just around the corner, it's a great time to start planning the perfect summer 2018 read, according to your zodiac sign.

 Summer is directly around the corner — that or it’s going to continue to be 38 degrees each day until Labor Day.
 We can’t be sure.
 Anyway, these first five months of the year have already felt like a decade, so it'd be nice to have some astrologically aligned literature to give our brain a productive vacation and a our souls a break.

 You've worked hard all year.
 You've survived the biweekly snow storms, the president's rage-tweets, and the parade of Facebook engagements.
 You've survived and thrived, pal.
 Time for you to take a book vacation based on what your soul needs.
 Here are your sign-based book suggestions.

 Aquarius: Final Girls by Riley Sager